unicode-org/cldr/docs/ldml/tr35-personNames.md

 4. If the processing from step 3 results in two adjacent literals (call them A and B), they are coalesced into one literal as follows:
     1. If either is empty the result is the other one.
     2. If B matches the end of A, then the result is A. So xyz + yz ⇒ xyz, and xyz + xyz ⇒ xyz.
-    3. Otherwise the result is A + B, further modified by replacing with any sequence of two or more white space characters by the first whitespace character.
+    3. Otherwise the result is A + B, further modified by replacing any sequence of two or more white space characters by the first whitespace character.

 ### 6.6 <a name="examples-of-choosing-a-namepattern" href="#examples-of-choosing-a-namepattern">Examples of choosing a namePattern</a>

-** TBD Review examples below **
+*TBD Review out these examples to see if they need updating*

 The personName element contains: